 Multiple copies of your data can be made and stored in separate remote locations, making the scenario of a complete data loss nearly impossible.
 Most cloud storage solutions include this feature automatically.

-Filing and retrieving documents manually takes up a lot of time, and time is money.
+Filing and retrieving documents manually takes up a lot of time, and as every business owner knows, time is money.
 Every minute that an employee spends searching through filing cabinets and folders for the documents they need is a lost minute, one that could have been spent on more important tasks.

 Your employees’ time is valuable, help them be more productive by giving them the tools they need to do so.